Continued from: A Brand Plucked From the Fire: The Early Life of John Wesley

 In October 1735, John and Charles sailed for Georgia as missionaries for the Society for the Propagation of the Gospel.
 John Wesley’s main desire was to work out his own salvation and preach to the Native Americans.
 Two other Methodists joined them, and the four met in the Wesleys’ cabin to read and pray during the voyage.
-Twenty-six Moravians were onboard, so John began to learn their language, German, in order to converse with them.
+Twenty-six Moravians were onboard, so John began to learn German in order to converse with them.
 The four Methodists attended the Moravian services each evening.

-The Moravians had a deep impact on Wesley.
 When the vessel nearly sank during a severe storm, the Moravians sang calmly while the eighty English passengers trembled and cried out in fear.
 Even the Moravian women and children were unafraid to die.
 Wesley, ashamed, asked himself, “How is it thou hast no faith?” and scurried about, pointing out the difference.

 When they arrived in Savannah, Georgia, in February 1736, a local Moravian minister pressed Wesley to be sure that he had a saving knowledge of Christ.
-Wesley was unable to answer the question, “Does the Spirit of God bear witness with your spirit that you are a child of God?” — a reality which his father had testified to on his deathbed.
+Wesley was unable to answer the question, “Does the Spirit of God bear witness with your spirit that you are a child of God?”

 While in Georgia, Wesley nearly married a woman named Sophia Hopkey but was convinced that it was not God’s will.
 He soon realized that God had spared him a great ordeal.
 Sophia married another and, soon after, publicly disrespected him, causing a debacle in the town.
 Wesley saw it as a case for church discipline and excluded her from communion.
-Sophia’s uncle, the chief magistrate, rose to her defense, raising unjustified accusations against Wesley and issuing a warrant for his arrest.
+Sophia’s uncle, the chief magistrate, rose to her defense, raising unjustified accusations against John and issuing a warrant for his arrest.
 Wesley, feeling disillusioned about his treatment, and already disappointed that he was unable to preach to the Native Americans, chose to return to England against the orders of the court.
 The colony’s trustees later cleared Wesley of all charges and removed Sophia’s uncle from his position as magistrate.

 The return voyage was a time of deep soul-searching.
 After his interactions with the Moravians, Wesley was plagued by fear and doubt, and was now convinced of his unbelief.
-He longed for true faith and recorded those famous words, “I went to America to convert the Indians, but oh! who shall convert me?”
+He longed for true faith and recorded famous words: “I went to America to convert the Indians, but oh! who shall convert me?”